 choosing the right lotion or oil

-When it comes to choosing the right skin care to protect + nourish your baby’s skin, it helps to be clear + realistic about their skin type and to know what kind of texture your product contains to match your baby’s skin care needs.
+When it comes to choosing the proper skin care to protect + nourish your baby's skin, it helps to be clear + realistic about their skin type and to know what kind of texture your product contains to match your baby's skin care needs.

 Skin commonly needs hydration + lots of nourishment.
-For top-to-toe smoothness b.box body hydrate moisturising lotion is packed with the natural botanical goodness of aloe vera, jojoba oil + shea butter to replenish moisture and repair your baby’s skin sensitivities.
-Free from nasties, hydrate is plant-based, vegan-friendly and dermatologically tested with nutrient-rich Kakadu plum and green tea extract – that may leave your baby’s skin feeling soft and looking radiant + aromatic essentials oils of calendula + chamomile to calm the skin, soothe irritation + smell amazing!
+For top-to-toe smoothness, b.box body hydrate moisturising lotion is packed with the natural botanical goodness of aloe vera, jojoba oil, + shea butter to replenish moisture and repair your baby's skin sensitivities.
+Free from nasties, hydrate is plant-based, vegan-friendly and dermatologically tested with nutrient-rich Kakadu plum and green tea extract – that may leave your baby's skin feeling soft and looking radiant + aromatic essentials oils of calendula + chamomile to calm the skin, soothe irritation + smell amazing!

-Here’s a bit of detail about hydrate’s key ingredients:
+Here’s a bit of detail about hydrate’s key ingredients

 aloe vera:

-- known to nourish, protect + heal the skin for optimal rejuvenation
+• known to nourish, protect + heal the skin for optimal rejuvenation.

-- soothing for mum after a long day out with the kids!
+• it's soothing for mum after a long day out with the kids!

 shea butter: